 Some areas are off limits

 The Sensory Path, which includes a number of tactile elements, is closed due to the increased possibility of contamination.

 The Visual Arts Mississauga at Riverwood building is closed, and that includes the washrooms

 Our friends at Visual Arts Mississauga (VAM) have cancelled their events indefinitely, and the VAM building is closed until further notice.
 The washrooms adjacent to their offices are also closed.
 For updates, head over to VAM’s website, or email them.

 Groups of more than ten are prohibited

-Public health agencies discourage public gatherings during the COVID-19 emergency, and that’s no different here.
-While we normally welcome groups of nature lovers, at this time groups of more than five people are prohibited, as outlined by the Provincial Government.
+Public health agencies discourage large gatherings during the COVID-19 emergency, and that’s no different here.
+While we normally welcome groups of nature lovers, at this time groups of more than ten people are prohibited, as outlined by the Provincial Government.